 A quality mask is not going to achieve a good fit just because it is properly sized but also because it is well made and is composed of quality materials.
 Here are a few benefits of finding the right mask for you.

 The right sized snorkel mask is going to be more comfortable to use than an ill-fitting one.
 A well-fitting mask should be so comfortable you will not even remember that you are wearing it.
+Because your snorkeling times can be as long as you want, finding a comfortable mask is important.

 A few reasons why someone might feel uncomfortable in a mask is because they need to over-tighten the mask’s straps in order to create a watertight seal or because the bridge of their nose is pressed up against the mask.
 Or maybe the mask itself is made of a stiff, uncomfortable material that digs into your face.
 These are all signs that your mask does not properly fit.